 - ¾ cup single cream Single cream is also known as half and half

 - Preheat the oven to 350°F (180°C or 165°C for a fan oven).

 - Place an oven rack in the middle of the oven.

-- Butter an 8 inch baking pan (or a 2.4 litre heart shaped Le Creuset baking dish).
+- Butter an 8 inch (20 cm) baking pan that is at least 4 inches (10 cm) deep (or a 2.4 litre heart shaped Le Creuset baking dish).